 Four Clarke students brought new opportunities for community involvement to campus and Dubuque this spring, thanks to the university’s Clarke Compass Award.
-Funded by alumna Jenifer Westphal ’84, the Compass Award grants individual scholarships of $3,500 to four students dedicated to making a difference in our community.
+Funded by alumna Jenifer Westphal ’84, the Compass Award grants individual scholarships of $3,500 to students dedicated to making a difference.
 The program was previously known as the Activism and Values-Informed Education Award.

 Seniors Alex McClelland and Skylar Culbertson worked alongside junior Curtney Germaine and sophomore Drew Fox to bring this year’s Compass project to life.
 At first, the group had hoped to develop a club focused on volunteering with organizations throughout Dubuque.
 However, as it became apparent that area organizations had differing needs and communication styles, the scope of the project shifted.

-The Clarke students took part in a series of events with the Boys and Girls Club throughout the spring semester.
+The Clarke students led events with the Boys and Girls Club throughout the spring semester.
 First, they volunteered their time to coach, referee, and run the clock at the organization’s 3 v.
 3 basketball tournament.
 Middle school students were especially excited to have Skylar take part, as she played starting point guard for the Clarke Women’s Basketball National Championship team.

 “I love working with kids — even if you’re with them for just an hour or two, it can make such an impact,” Skylar said.
 “I am going to earn my master’s degree in education counseling, so to be able to work with kids, especially those who may not have opportunities like this open to them very often, is rewarding, important work.”

 Beyond the basketball tournament, the Boys & Girls Club members were invited to Clarke’s campus for a tour and to enjoy some one-on-one time with Clarke students.
 The Compass cohort also led the middle schoolers in a dream board activity.